mickfuzz/makecode-platformer-101/methods.md

 # Methods

+The resources here are part of a learning model which has the following elements:

+* [Game Making MISSIONS](gamePatterns) comprising of authentic game making design patterns that learners can choose to tackle in their own time.
+* [A MAP of Learning Outcomes](learningDimensions) particularly suited to digital game making, presented in an accessible format to teachers and learners.
-Along with [Game Making Missions](gamePatterns) and a learning [Map of Learning Outcomes](learningDimensions), [Methods](#) are techniques that facilitators and learners can use to help navigate the process of making a game and reflecting on what is being learned in the process.
+* [Design METHODS](methods) are techniques that facilitators and learners can use to help navigate the process of making a game and reflecting on what is being learned in the process.

-The following methods are ones that are used in the Group Course process, but which may also help individual game makers.
+This page outlines methods and groups them by theme.

+#### Methods Using Missions

+* Macro Mission - Tell a Systems Story (environmental or social) through a game
-* Discovering Game mechanics
+* Discovering Game Mechanics via a Game
-* Improving Half Baked Games
-* Drawing on Home and Game Cultures
+* Improving Half-Baked Game
+* Limits to the Mission based approach - meeting your self in the middle
+* Player and Maker types & Specialised missions

+#### Methods Using the Learning Map / Design Process

-* Circle / Physical Reflection Games
+* Circle / Physical Reflection Games:
+* Guidance on Running Creative Design Sessions: imagined audience,

+#### Methods to draw on Home and Game Cultures (overlap)

+* Using Hardware and Playtesting to focus on Imagined Audience

+#### Other Methods to Support Implementation via Code

 * Predicting Code Outcomes via Games
-* Guidance on Running Creative Design Sessions
+* Coding Concepts via step by step tutorials
 * Supporting Debugging

-You'll see that the categories of activities have certain things in common.

-* Playful / Gameful approach
-* Building on existing knowledge / experience

 ## Discovering Game Mechanics